Learning NextJS

 When server-rendering pages that use dynamic routes, we do not need the

-as we needed for Static Generation.
+getStaticPaths as we needed for Static Generation.

-We can access the value of the dynamic segment via the params
+We can access the value of the dynamic segment via the params object on

-the context argument passed to getServerSideProps
+the context argument passed to getServerSideProps.

 export async function getServerSideProps(context) {